 - A license to sell alcohol

-- A bar point-of-sale system
+- Your tech essentials, including a bar point-of-sale system

 - A way to accept payments, however your customers want to pay